Wildfire and weed management on roads

 Weeds found on roadside verges in the Top End are a growing threat to fire safety, holding a fuel load three to five times greater than native grasses.

-The Northern Territory Government undertakes wildfire and weed management activities on and next to public roads.
+The Northern Territory (NT) Government undertakes wildfire and weed management activities on and next to public roads.

 The NT Government develops fire and weed management plans in consultation with community groups.
 These management plans are specific to a land, catchment, regional and local area.